 Be patient.
 As the saying goes, Rome wasn’t built in a day.
 Just like any other learning process, learning by reading documentation takes time.
 If you start to feel frustrated, take a break, move your body a bit, and then come back to it with fresh eyes and a clearer head.

 Review terms.
 When reading documentation, you’ll come across terms like method, instance, and object that may have different connotations outside the world of coding.
 Review key terms frequently when first starting out so you’ll be clear on what they mean when you run across them in documentation.

 Develop a reference library.
 Online documentation is where we go first these days to get information quickly, but online sources may not be completely accurate, in part due to the speed with which they can be produced.
 Printed books may become outdated as changes in technology occur, but they can continue to serve as reliable reference materials for the basics.
 When reading documentation online, printed reference books can help clarify concepts.

 Use multiple sources.
 Technical documentation is not always written with the newbie in mind.
-Therefore, there may be gaps because the writer assumed the readers already knows a key point.
+Therefore, there may be gaps because the writer assumed the readers already know a key point.
 Unfortunately, new coders don’t know what they don’t know.
 Reading about the same topic on multiple sites may fill in knowledge gaps that seasoned coders may not have.
 Reading documentation on multiple sites also helps you discover which resources communicate in a way that works for you.

 Read the overview.
 Lots of times we want to jump straight to the issue we’re trying to resolve.
 Reading the overview, if there is one, provides a framework for what the code should be doing.
 Reading documentation without checking the overview can leave you without information that can help you better understand what’s going on underneath the hood.